hzhaoaf/Crawler4Douban/ngbackend/README.md

 Though there are not so many 5-minute tutorials, the official document and `The Django Book` both did a awesome job!!!

 Installation On a Debian Wheezy machine is tricky using `apt-get` really, something like:

     sudo apt-get install python-django
     sudo apt-get install python-mysqldb
     sudo apt-get install libapache2-mod-wsgi

+To simply start a project,

+    django-admin startproject your_project_name

+To debug on localhost utilizing Django's lightweight http server,

+    python manage.py runserver

+To make your database begin to work,

+    vi your_project_name/your_project_name/setting.py
+    python manage.py syncdb

+To start an app,

+    python manage.py startapp your_app_name

 All left to you is to config your URL router and implement your views, also cheers:-)

+**Note:**

+Please refer to the official guide since I got very confused when I try to refer to some blogs, basically due to they are using **OLD** Django and **deprecated** mod_python.
+Trust me, it's worth your time!